Back to: Design Patterns in C# With Real-Time Examples

 Proxy Design Pattern in C# with Examples

-In this article, I am going to discuss the Proxy Design Pattern in C# with Examples.
-Please read our previous article where we discussed the Composite Design Pattern in C# with Examples.
+In this article, I will discuss the Proxy Design Pattern in C# with Examples.
+Please read our previous article, discussing the Flyweight Design Pattern in C# with Examples.
 The Proxy Design Pattern falls under the category of Structural Design Pattern.
-As part of this article, we are going to discuss the following pointers.
+As part of this article, we will discuss the following pointers.

 - Understanding the different types of Proxies.